Working with complexity

 Teaching Schedule

-Topic 6 Case Series & Working with Risk of Harm to Others
+Topic 11Assessing Risk and Management of Harm to Others

-Week 17Working with people with problems with gambling
+Topic 16Working with People with problems with gambling